 - Antioxidants, such as vitamins A, E, and C (found in darkly colored fruits and vegetables) may help prevent damage caused by free radicals.

-- Hormone-replacement therapy in postmenopausal women may decrease production of chemicals that cause AD, stimulate growth of brain cells, and improve blood flow in the brain.
+- Hormone-replacement therapy in postmenopausal women may decrease the production of chemicals that cause AD, stimulate the growth of brain cells, and improve blood flow in the brain.
 However, the role of hormones in the prevention of AD is still controversial.